Choose ABC to Make Your Pool Like New

 The cost of having your pool replastered depends on the size of your pool, the time it takes to remove your loose plaster and the finish you choose.
 Many colors and varieties of finishes are now available.
 You can choose from marble, quartz or pebble finishes.

 ABC will give you a no-obligation estimate to get your pool replastered.
-Our inspector will take a look at your pool, learn more about the finish you desire and tell you how much the project will cost and how long it will take to complete.
+Our inspector will take a look at your pool, learn more about the finish you desire, tell you how much the project will cost and how long it will take to complete.
 Once you approve the estimate, we can schedule the work to begin.

 Do I need to be at home when my pool is being replastered?

 To be able to give you an accurate estimate and answer all of your questions, we recommend meeting with you during the first visit.
-When the project is underway, in most cases, homeowners can be at work while your pool is being replastered.
+When the project is underway, in most cases, homeowners can be at work while their pool is being replastered.
 We just ask that you provide us with access to your pool area and keep your pets indoors.

 Do I have to retile when I replaster my pool?